Skip to content

 }

-Element styles override the kind ones:
+Element styles override ones from the kind:

 specification {